 - Why do I admire them?

 - How will working with them make me a better person?

 TIP: A perfect mentor will show you how to develop the mental toughness needed to get you through the roadblocks that are in the way of your success.

 3. Play Big

 In the FBI, power meetings among male leaders were held during happy hour—the ones I was never invited to attend.
 In many larger corporations, power meetings are held in the men’s bathroom during bio-breaks.
 Either way, the opportunity for women to participate is limited.

 When I was tempted to play the victim, I thought about Leo.
 He was awkward, ugly, and had a quirky personality.
 He wasn’t invited to happy hour, either.
 And yet, the truth is this: Leo was a big player in the world of FBI counterintelligence investigations.
 As my unofficial mentor, he reminded me that people will do things to let you down, and even screw you over—that is life!

 Leo refused to think small.
 He’d never start a sentence with, “I’m not an expert but…“ and then apologize.
 He taught me that leaders, both men and women, need to play big and take control of how they react to a situation.
 When the going gets tough, roll up your sleeves and get even tougher.

 He taught me how to recognize self-doubt and not let it dictate my actions.
 If you look for discrimination in business, you will find it.
 Leo’s advice to me?
 Just don’t.
 Don’t look for it or it will pull you down with it.
 Instead, assume the best of everyone around you.
 Remember—trust, but verify.
 Only a fool takes what she hears at face value.

-A perfect mentor helps you to develop confidence in yourself and your abilities.
+TIP: A perfect mentor helps you to develop confidence in yourself and your abilities; sometimes in unconventional ways.